ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 {: #edit-threads-per-core-ui-vpc}
 {: ui}

-Threads per core offers you the flexability to optimize your workload.
+Threads per core offers you the flexibility to optimize your workload.
 While threads per core is displayed for all profiles, you can edit it only for the [High Frequency](/docs/vpc?topic=vpc-high-frequency-profile-family) profile family.
 For High Frequency profiles, the default value is to 2.
 You can adjust this to 1.

 While threads per core is displayed for all profiles, you can edit it only for the [High Frequency](/docs/vpc?topic=vpc-high-frequency-profile-family) profile family.
 Before you change the `threads_per_core` property, you must stop the virtual server instance.
 {: note}